PHNX-MOD/Machine_Learning_sport_Model/README.md

 The cornerstone of our research lies in leveraging data obtained from the NBA API, which serves as the primary dataset for developing and refining our analytical model.
 Through meticulous analysis and interpretation of this data, we construct a robust model that encapsulates the intricate dynamics of basketball gameplay, facilitating insightful insights and informed decision-making within the realm of sports analytics.

 ### 3.a Dataset extraction

-NBA dataset is extracted using nba-api installing !pip install nba_api in Python.
-NBA API is huge pool of dataset.
+The NBA dataset is acquired using the nba-api library by installing it with the command !pip install nba_api in Python.
+The NBA API provides access to a vast pool of dataset.
-[getNBAScoreBoard.py](https://github.com/PHNX-MOD/Machine_Learning_sport_Model/blob/main/getNBAScoreBoard.py) file gives a overview on the exploration of the data which is needed for the modelling.
+The [getNBAScoreBoard.py](https://github.com/PHNX-MOD/Machine_Learning_sport_Model/blob/main/getNBAScoreBoard.py) file offers an overview of the data exploration necessary for modeling. <br />

+The GetScoreBoard class in this file contains methods such as getDates(), which retrieves all NBA game dates for a specific year by passing the year as an argument to the class instance (e.g., GetScoreBoard('2018')).
+Using the list of dates obtained from getDates(), the getDayScore(gameDate) method facilitates the retrieval of all games played on a particular day by passing the date as an argument (e.g., getDayScore('2018-11-13')).<br />

+Furthermore, the getScoreBoard() method utilizes getDayScore(gameDate) to iterate over all the dates from the specified year and retrieve all the necessary data.<br />

+The scraped data is in JSON format, and the main interest lies in extracting the quarter scores of specific teams during an event.<br />

 ```
 #import GetScoreBoard from getNBAScoreBoard.py